Provença–Diagonal station: Future Tram connection

 The final stretch of the planned Barcelona Tram extension along Avinguda Diagonal features a new stop in the intersection with Passeig de Gràcia.
 The stop's tentative name is 'Diagonal | Cinc d'Oros'.
 The 2 kilometer stretch would link the currently unconnected Trambesòs and Trambaix networks.

 The Barcelona City Council has announced plans to divide the project in two phases, with the first phase reaching the Diagonal | Cinc d'Oros stop.
-Current plans to remodel Avinguda Diagonal prior to the project's start wouldn't allow for the Tram to reach Passeig de Gràcia before 2027.
+Current plans to renovate Avinguda Diagonal prior to the project's start wouldn't allow for the Tram to reach Passeig de Gràcia before 2027.